bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 3. Introducing a more aggressive calorie deficit.

 Intuitively it makes sense: eating out introduces a lot of variability in calorie intake, tracking consistently helps maintain a calorie deficit, and reducing calories significantly promotes weight loss.

+**Your behaviours are what influence your success, not the specific details of how you set up your diet.**

 It's important to remember that your data may lead to completely different conclusions.
 You need a _lot_ of data for this to work properly, don't expect meaningful results if you've only been tracking for a few weeks.